seanpmaxwell/Typescript-Best-Practices/README.md

 #### Domain-based architecture

 For larger apps I prefer grouping by domain.
-Related layers stay together, which makes it easier to add features without a giant `services/` folder, define team ownership, keep changes localized, and limit cross-feature dependencies.
+Related layers stay together, which makes it easier to make updates as a feature grows.

-Trade-offs: business-oriented names are less immediately obvious than `repos/` and `services/`, and domain folders do not by themselves prevent circular dependencies or merge conflicts.
+Trade-offs: business-oriented names are less immediately obvious than `repos/` and `services/`.

 ```text
 config/